medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 ### Change Dependencies

-A basic Medusa server installed with the `medusa new` command has dependencies similar to this:
+A basic Medusa backend installed with the `medusa new` command has dependencies similar to this:

 ```json title=package.json
 "dependencies": {